rackerlabs/technical-blog/_posts/2018-12-11-aws-lambda-custom-runtime-for-php-a-practical-example.md

 2 directories, 4 files
 ```

 We now have some empty PHP script files where our function code will live, as well as an empty, executable `bootstrap` file.
 Let's talk about `bootstrap` first.
-Since the Lambda container's responsibility will be limited to simply starting and shutting down our custom runtime API, it's up to us to define what is _actually_ going to happen in the Lambda environment once that runtime API starts up.
+Since the Lambda environment's responsibility will be limited to simply starting and shutting down our custom runtime API, it's up to us to define what is _actually_ going to happen in the Lambda environment once that runtime API starts up.
 The `bootstrap` script will be what handles these Init and Invoke phases.

-The `bootstrap` script will be the first one we work on, but first, we have one more setup task to complete.
-Implementing the custom runtime API will involve making a number of HTTP requests and parsing response headers, which can be very cumbersome to do in PHP using natively available utilities like the various `curl_*` functions.
+We’ll work on the `bootstrap` script first, but before we can do that we have one more setup task to complete.
+Implementing the custom runtime API will involve making a number of HTTP requests and parsing response headers, which can be very cumbersome to do in PHP using natively-available utilities like the various `curl_*` functions.
 Rather than go that route, we'll use the [Composer](https://getcomposer.org) package manager to install the popular [Guzzle](https://github.com/guzzle/guzzle) PHP HTTP client and simplify our custom runtime API implementation.
 Since any non-trivial PHP application is almost certainly going to be making use of other open source libraries or frameworks, completing this step will give us the added bonus of having a mechanism available for incorporating additional dependencies as our application evolves.

 First, install Composer: